rust-project-primer/book/src/ecosystem/cli.md

   multiple actions (with different sets of flags and positional arguments).
 - **Flags** are used to modify the behavior of a command, such as `-v` or `--verbose`.
 Some flags can take values, such as `--log-level info` or `-l info`.
-Often times it is also possible to set defaults using environment variables.
+It is also often possible to set defaults using environment variables.
 For example, specifying `LOG_LEVEL=info` will set the log level to _info_ by default, but setting the flag will override it.
 - **Positional arguments** are used to specify the input or output of a command.